20xAEsec/shodan_monitor/README.md

 To install the gitleaks pre-commit hook and prevent your secret from being pushed,
 install the pre-commit hook by running these commands at the repo root.
+This will run GitLeaks against every commit, and block your commit if your changes contain hard-coded credentials.

 ```bash
 pip install pre-commit